TheMagentoAssociation/magento-forger/README.md

 * * * * * cd /path/to/your/project && php artisan schedule:run >> /dev/null 2>&1
 ```

+## Magic Explained

+### Charts API

+If you call /api/charts/foo, the method `foo` within `app/Http/Controllers/ChartController.php` will be called.

+It is expected that this method returns a fullblown chart JSON for chart.js

+### Navigation
+In order to get your Route auto-linked into the main navigation, give your route a name.
+If you want to create a submenu, prefix your route name with the name of the main menu item and separate by `-`.

 ## Development

 ### Running Tests